Can I use an ATM in Cuba?

 Cuba is a cash society.
 You can not pay anything with a card, any card! (not true, you can pay in a lot of shops with a card issued by a Cuban bank.
 But you can not get such a card… So forget about paying lunch or your casa particular with a card.

-In short: Yes you can get money out of the ATM if you’re not US based.
+In short: Yes you can get money out of the ATM if your bank not US based.
 Don’t put too much fate in that and bring enough cash.
 Replenish your Pesos before you run out.
 And don’t get taken in (too much) by those Jineteros

 Please read our book!
 On this page a tip that will save you a few hours upon arrival.